Of Two Minds (book): Introduction

 The author writes that in 1995 he read about research by Werner Wittling which described a technique of how a movie could be shown just to one hemisphere in "intact," normal people – meaning in those who had not had "split-brain" surgery.
-Wittling found that films shown to the right side of the brain "often elicited a stronger emotional and physical response then when shown to the left brain."
+Wittling found that films shown to the right side of the brain "often elicited a stronger emotional and physical response than when shown to the left brain."
 In what then became a "eureka" moment for Schiffer, he tried to perform a "home version" of Wittling's experiment simply by covering all of one eye, and the inner half of the other eye.
 Such a covering of the eyes is known to first send what is being seen to the opposite side of the brain; for example, covering all of the right eye and the inner half of the left eye first sends the image seen to the opposite side of the brain, in this case to the right hemisphere.
 Later that same day, Schiffer tried this method with several of his counseling patients.
 For the first patient that day, when seeing from only the extreme left, the patient "became a bit agitated and said, 'Oh, my God!'
 'What's that?'
 [Schiffer said.]
 I [Schiffer] had no idea what he meant.
 [The patient said] 'I have all my anxiety back.'"
 And then when covering the eyes so that the patient saw only from the extreme right, the patient immediately felt better.